Pupix/lol-riot-api/README.md

 **Querystring parameters**

-* `championIds` - Comma-separated list of champion IDs to use for fetching games.
+* `championid` - Comma-separated list of champion id to use for fetching games.

 * `rankedQueues` - Comma-separated list of ranked queue types to use for fetching games.
 Non-ranked queue types will be ignored.
   * *Possible values:* **RANKED_SOLO_5x5 | RANKED_TEAM_3x3 | RANKED_TEAM_5x5**.